Thanksgiving kicks off the holiday season with lots of food, family and laughter. Our family is no exception.

 Guest and your Dogs

-The holiday hustle and bustle can be confusing and cause anxiety for your dogs.
+The holiday hustle and bustle can confuse and cause anxiety for your dogs.

-If your dogs is upset, isolating them into a separate room can help them to feel safe.
+If it upset your dogs, isolating them into a separate room can help them feel safe.

 Alcohol and your Dogs

-Dogs should never had alcohol.
+Dogs should never have alcohol.
 There is no drinking limit for dogs!

 Thanksgiving leftovers for Dogs